 If I have my monopod with me, my Walkstool Comfort Folding Stool is probably along too.

 My primary monopod use is for sports photography and for sports photography, I prefer a low shooting position (keeps the photo background as out-of-focus as possible).
-A low shooting position means sitting directly on the ground (which is often wet or dirty - a dirty backside is not the image any photographer wants to portray) or squatting in a position that quickly grows uncomfortable (and renders the lowers legs asleep).
+A low shooting position means sitting directly on the ground (which is often wet or dirty - a dirty backside is not the image any photographer wants to portray) or squatting in a position that quickly grows uncomfortable (and renders the lower legs asleep).

 A couple of years ago, after a long search, I stumbled across the Walkstool Comfort Folding Stool.
 It is the perfect solution for my needs.